-Under the revised 2009 EU regulatory framework, the National Regulatory Authorities (NRAs) are required to analyse a set of markets for electronic communications which may need exante regulation.
+Under the revised 2009 EU regulatory framework, NRAs are required to analyse a set of markets for electronic communications which may need ex-ante regulation.

 According to Articles 7 and 7a of the Framework Directive, the findings of market analysis have to be notified to the Commission.
-The aim of this EU notification, the so-called Article 7 procedure, is to contribute to the development of a single market in electronic communications by ensuring co-operation among NRAs, and between NRAs and the Commission.
+The aim of this Article 7 procedure, is to contribute to the development of a single market in electronic communications by ensuring co-operation among NRAs, and between NRAs and the Commission.

 Once a NRA notifies the Commission of its proposed measure, the case is assessed by the Commission within one month.
-At the end of this period and provided that the notified measure does not raise "serious doubts" as to its compatibility with the EU law, the Commission may decide to comment.
+At the end of this period, and provided that the notified measure does not raise serious doubts as to its compatibility with the EU law, the Commission may decide to comment.

-When the Commission expresses serious doubts and opens a so-called Phase II case, its investigation period is extended for two more months in the Article 7 cases, or for three more months in the Article 7a investigations.
+When the Commission expresses serious doubts and opens a so-called Phase II Case, its investigation period is extended for two more months in the Article 7 cases, or for three more months in the Article 7a investigations.
 If this situation occurs, BEREC has to issue an opinion on whether these serious doubts are justified.
 For this purpose BEREC has set up a procedure to establish an EWG for drafting an opinion.